Fayliette/Lewis_Styles_3160_Project/README.md

 6. Person can have one to many orders.
 7. Food providers or restaurants have to be approved

-Use Case:
+Use Case: See Use Case file

-EERD:
+EERD: See EERD file

-Data Dictionary:
+Data Dictionary: See Data Dictionary file